 Speak up for UU values with Texas UU Justice Ministry (TXUUJM)

-TXUUJM is an association of UU congregations in Texas that enables UUs to advocate for statewide public policies that uphold Unitarian Universalist values.
-TXUUJM focuses on Racial justice, Gender justice, Environmental justice, Economic justice, and Voting rights.
+TXUUJM is an association of UU congregations in Texas that provides a vehicle to express and advocate for statewide public policies that uphold Unitarian Universalist values.
+TXUUJM focuses on themes of racial justice, environmental justice, healthcare, economic justice, and voting rights.

 Emerson is one of four churches in Houston, TX that has made a pledge to Reproductive Justice Congregations.